Annual reviews of long term conditions

 What is happening to my Routine Long Term Condition Annual Review?

-With autumn and winter just around the corner and further concerns related to the covid 19 pandemic, we are prioritising our vulnerable and shielded patients for their Routine Long Term Condition Annual Review.
-We will be inviting this “at risk” group , if your condition is well managed we will not be calling you this year but again please let us know if your condition is deteriorating or symptoms begin to worsen the recall team is here to help those who need it
+We are prioritising our vulnerable and shielded patients - the“at risk” , for their Routine Long Term Condition Annual Review first.
+If your condition is well managed we will not be calling you this year but again please let us know if your condition is deteriorating or symptoms begin to worsen the recall team is here to help those who need it